Whether you’re brand new to fishkeeping or a returning aquarist, starting a new saltwater fish tank can be a little intimidating.

 Next, turn down the lights on the aquarium – as close to total darkness as you can do and still safely and clearly see everything yourself.
 This will help to reduce the stress levels of your fish.

-Put the Bag Into the Aquarium
+Put the Bag Into the saltwater fish tank

 Now, put the bag or container holding the fish into the tank water so that it floats.
 Let the bag float there for 15-20 minutes to allow the water inside the container equalize to that of the aquarium water temperature.